pmcorcoran/taptools_agent_tool/README.md

 - tool.py: used by the agent and calls functions from utility.py
 - schema.json: The taptools openapi spec.
 This is used in utility.py for api wrapper logic.
-And is given to the agent in tool.py so the agent knows the information available and how what endpoint and parameters are needed to to request that information.
+And is given to the agent in tool.py so the agent knows the information available and what endpoint and parameters are needed to to request that information.
 - policy_and_hex.json: contains the policy id and hex name for cardano native tokens.
 These values are required as parameters for certain